merenlab/merenlab.org/software/anvio/help/programs/anvi-import-taxonomy-for-layers/index.md

   display: true
 ---

-Import layers-level taxonomy into an anvi&#39;o additional layer data table in an anvi&#39;o single-profile database..
+Import layers-level taxonomy into an anvi&#39;o additional layer data table in an anvi&#39;o single-profile database.

 See **[program help menu](../../../vignette#anvi-import-taxonomy-for-layers)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.